Hiring at the best of times can be a challenge when you have your normal job demands:

 Keep them warm between the offer, receiving the contract and their start date (1.5 hours)

-To ensure that they stay engaged with your organisation, you will have to do regular follow-ups with them as they receive their contract up until they have their first day.
+To ensure that they stay engaged with your organization, you will have to do regular follow-ups with them as they receive their contract up until they have their first day.
 (Then you have your onboarding and induction to ensure long-term employee retention.)

 The total cost: 49 hours